saucysaucy/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

->> ## Results
+> Results <br />

-> Effective weight difference (first minus others): -0.08867236333202932 <br />
+>> Effective weight difference (first minus others): -0.08867236333202932 <br />
 Effective length difference (first minus others): 1.0930083433621403 <br /><br />
 The first born babies were statistally lighter than the other babies, but only by .09 standard deviations or about a twentieth of a pound difference. <br /> <br />
-> The pregnacy duration differs tremendusly where first born babies tend to have longer pregnacies by 1.1 standard deviations or about 14 weeks.<br /> <br />
+>> The pregnacy duration differs tremendusly where first born babies tend to have longer pregnacies by 1.1 standard deviations or about 14 weeks.<br /> <br />
-> Comparing first and "other" born deviations independantly, there it can been seen that first born babies have a more predictable pregnacy duration while "other" born on average are shorter, but are generally more unpredicable.
+>> Comparing first and "other" born deviations independantly, there it can been seen that first born babies have a more predictable pregnacy duration while "other" born on average are shorter, but are generally more unpredicable.